-With faculty advisor approval, students may transfer up to 9 credits of previously earned graduate coursework from other institutions toward the minimum credit requirement and the minimum graduate coursework (50%) requirement.
+With faculty advisor and Department of Mechanical Engineering Graduate Committee approval, students are allowed to transfer up to 28 credits of graduate coursework from other institutions toward the minimum graduate degree credit requirement and the minimum graduate coursework (50%) requirement.
 No credits from other institutions can be counted toward the minimum graduate residence credit requirement.
-Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.
+Coursework earned ten years or more prior to admission is not allowed to satisfy requirements.